chew-z/itunes.vim/README.md

 * If you are using MacVim you need a glue connecting fzf and MacVim.
 But this is all up to fzf installation and configuration.

 I am using [Vim-Plug](https://github.com/junegunn/vim-plug) and don't know much about other plugin managers.
-In Vim-Plug just add to your .vimrc:
+In Vim-Plug just add [in right place] to your .vimrc:

 ``` chew-z/itunes.vim ```